YoungPhlo/music-podcast-summaries/README.md

 Simple project to transcribe, summarize and highlight podcasts

 Roadmap:
+- Add the ability to pick a specific podcast episode, not just the most recent episode
 - Write function to add user-submitted podcasts to list of podcasts in dropdown
 - Move podcast highlights above summary
 - Restructure how the podcast cover is shown